 Beware of salt in processed foods.

-One of the main problems that leads us to high salt consumption is that sometimes it can be hidden from our tastes.
+One of the main problems that lead us to high salt consumption is that sometimes it can be hidden from our tastes.
 So we consume large quantities without overlooking our natural flavors.

-In foods where you add salt to make the food salty, such as French fries, salt sits on the surface.
-This way we can taste it more easily.
+Salt sits on the surface in foods where you add salt to make the food salty, such as French fries.
+This way, we can taste it more easily.

 However, in bread products and processed meats, salt penetrates the food and adheres to proteins or sticks to jelly-like grids.
 This usually hides it from our taste buds.
 If processed food manufacturers want the food to be salty, they need to add a lot of extra salt.

-If you still feel the need for a saltier taste after that, do not hesitate to add extra fermented foods or cheese.
+If you still need a saltier taste after that, do not hesitate to add extra fermented foods or cheese.

 Conclusions on arterial hypertension, color, sodium, and potassium.